hooroo/http_api_tools/README.md

 }
 ```

 In this example, the `user` is the `author` of the `post`.
-It is impossible to infer from the data that an `author` attribute key should map to a `user` type so we need to give it a helping hand.
-This can be done one per type by creating a `JsonDeserializerMapping` class.
+It is impossible to infer from the data that an `author` attribute key should map to a `User` type so we need to give it a helping hand.
+This can be done once per type by creating a `JsonDeserializerMapping` class.
 Like with serializers, deserializer mappings are convention based, using the model class name as a prefix.

 ```ruby
 class PostDeserializerMapping